Big Island’s 20th annual Waimea cherry blossom fest celebrates Hawaii-Japan ties

 The Big Island’s annual Waimea Cherry Blossom Heritage Festival marks the blooming of the area’s historic cherry trees with a Japanese tradition called hanami, which translates as “cherry blossom viewing party.”

-After a seasonal winter chill in the upcountry area east of the Kohala Coast, cherry trees typically bloom in February.
-The 19th annual Waimea Cherry Blossom Heritage Festival, slated for 9 a.m. to 3 p.m. on Sat., Feb.
-4 at various sites in the Waimea area.
+After enduring a seasonal winter chill, the 60-year-old cherry trees in the upcountry area east of the Kohala Coast typically bloom in February.
+The 20th annual Waimea Cherry Blossom Heritage Festival, slated for 9 a.m. to 3 p.m. on Sat., Feb.
+2 at various sites in the Waimea area.

-Festivities will include multi-cultural performing arts, such as taiko drumming (pictured, below); hands-on demonstrations, such as a Japanese tea ceremony; exhibits, such as a display featuring the stitched artwork of Mauna Kea Quilters Guild; and booths featuring more than 100 crafters and a variety of food selections.
-In addition, chefs representing the island’s Waikoloa area restaurants will conduct cooking demonstrations and serve up samples, from 9:15 a.m. to 1:45 p.m. at Kamuela Hongwanji Mission in Waimea.
+Festivities will include multi-cultural performing arts, such as taiko drumming; hands-on demonstrations, such as a Japanese tea ceremony and mochi tsuki pounding; artwork displays, such as a Hawaiian quilt show; and booths featuring more than 100 crafters and a variety of food selections.

 For additional information about the festival, click here.